 How to paint walls correctly

-The general rule is: first paint the ceiling, then the walls.
+The general rule is first to paint the ceiling, then the walls.
 And always work with the incidence of light away from the window.
-First carefully paint the edges with a brush or a small roller, then use a large roller (on the telescopic handle) to paint the entire surface.
+First, carefully paint the edges with a brush or a small roller, then use a large roller (on the telescopic handle) to paint the entire surface.